Rosalinda González Valencia: Trial

 On 1 June 2018, González's hearing was held in private after her lawyers and the government mutually agreed to it.
 The plaintiff asked the judge to hold the hearing behind closed doors because much of the evidence they were presenting that day against González was also being used against the CJNG in other investigations, and they said they did not want for it to be released to the public.
-González as stated she feared for her physical integrity and did not want the press during the hearing.
+González stated she feared for her physical integrity and did not want the press during the hearing.
 When asked why she feared for her life, González explained that the media was negatively portraying her and claiming she was a criminal.
 "Yes, your honor ...
 I am not a criminal, I've been defamed", she told the judge in her defense.
 The judge granted this decision and ordered journalists and her family out of the court.
 The hearing began at 1 p.m. and lasted for approximately twelve hours.
 (Note: The trial started 14 minutes passed the scheduled time due to logistical delays caused by the plaintiff.)
 During the hearing, the judge considered that the evidences provided by the plaintiff accusing González of money laundering were sufficient.
 Her organized crime involvement charge was dropped after the judge did not consider that the evidences presented were strong enough to link her directly with the CJNG.

 Specifically, the plaintiff cited a company that González reportedly managed on the CJNG's behalf, (Note: According to Mexico's Public Registry of Commerce (RPC) (es), González was managing partner of JJGON, S.P.R.
 DE R.L.
 DE C.V. along with her daughter Jessica Johanna.)
 JJGON, S.P.R.
 DE R.L.
 DE C.V., as evidence of her link to the criminal group.
 (Note: On 17 September 2015, the U.S. Department of the Treasury's Office of Foreign Assets Control sanctioned JJGON, S.P.R.
 DE R.L.
 DE C.V. under the Foreign Narcotics Kingpin Designation Act.
 The report stated it was an agricultural company based in Guadalajara, Jalisco, and linked to the CJNG suspected leaders Nemesio Oseguera Cervantes and Abigael González Valencia.)
 They also cited over 70 firms reportedly owned by the CJNG that González was accused of managing.
 Some of these businesses were sanctioned under the Kingpin Act.
 The plaintiff stated she made over MXN$1 billion (over US$50 million) from these firms between 2015 and 2016.
 Her defense tried to discredit this claim, but the judge stated that he was convinced González received illegal funds from the CJNG to purchase and liquidate assets on their behalf.
 The money made from these investments was then believed to be transferred by González to private bank accounts owned by the CJNG.
 As this decision was finalized, the judge ordered González back to Morelos' prison under pre-trial detention status.
 He stated that González was considered a flight risk if granted bail.